 Project Overview

-Construction of the Oso Negro Energy Storage facility is anticipated to start in 2026.
-The 2027 completion of the Oso Negro facility will ensure that PNM meets its reliability needs and supports the attainment of its goals to reduce carbon dioxide by 80% by 2040, five years ahead of the New Mexico state carbon-free energy mandate.
+Construction of the Oso Negro facility is anticipated to start in late 2026.
+The 2028 completion of the facility will ensure that Tri-State meets its reliability needs and contributes to its goal of 70% clean energy resources by 2030.

-Situated directly adjacent to existing transmission lines and the existing West Mesa substation, the site will have no adverse environmental impacts.
-The Oso Negro facility site is an optimal location for new energy infrastructure as it will eliminate the need for long transmission lines to connect it to the existing power grid and is a conducive use to the surrounding infrastructure.
+Situated along a major transmission corridor feeding the West Mesa substation, the site will have no adverse environmental impacts.
+Oso Negro’s site location is optimal for new energy infrastructure as it does not require long transmission lines to connect the facility to the power grid and is complementary to surrounding land uses.

 Proposed Site Layout